 - The Proposal Information must be submitted prior to submission of the proposal.
-Applicants are encouraged to begin this part of the submission process early. - The e-mail address of a Contract Representative from the Sponsored Programs Office must be included. - Applicants are encouraged to coordinate early with their Sponsored Programs Office. - The Contract Representative from the Sponsored Programs Office who is authorized to negotiate on behalf of the institution is required to provide final approval before the proposal is accepted. - If final approval is not accomplished by the submission deadline, the proposal will be considered to be a "LATE" submission and will not be considered for review. - Any supporting documentation that the applicant includes with the proposal must be incorporated into the PDF file prior to upload. - Some items to be included in the proposal will need to be scanned.
+Applicants are encouraged to begin this part of the submission process early. - The e-mail address of a Contract Representative from the Sponsored Programs Office (or equivalent) must be included. - Applicants are encouraged to coordinate early with their Sponsored Programs Office. - The Contract Representative from the Sponsored Programs Office (or equivalent) who is authorized to negotiate on behalf of the institution is required to provide final approval before the proposal is accepted. - The eReceipt system will not accept data entry, file uploads, or approvals submitted after the 5:00 p.m.
+Eastern time July 27, 2004 deadline. - Any supporting documentation that the applicant includes with the proposal must be incorporated into the PDF file prior to upload. - Some items to be included in the proposal will need to be scanned.
 These items might include figures, tables, letters, or publications.
-All scanned documents, including figures, tables, and graphs, should be scanned at a resolution of 300-400 dpi or less. - Budget Information includes the Detailed Cost Estimate form and the Budget Justification form.
-Budget Information must be uploaded under the "File Upload" tab of the CDMRP eReceipt system. - The RCQ documents required at submission include a completed, signed Certificate of Environmental Compliance and a completed, signed PI Safety Program Assurance Form.
-These must be uploaded under the "File Upload" tab of the CDMRP eReceipt system.
+All scanned documents, including figures, tables, and graphs, should be scanned at a resolution of 300-400 dpi or less.

+- Budget Information includes the Detailed Cost Estimate form and the Budget Justification form.
+Budget Information must be uploaded under the "Required Files" tab of the CDMRP eReceipt system. - The Regulatory documents required at submission include a completed, signed Certificate of Environmental Compliance and a completed, signed Principal Investigator Safety Program Assurance form.
+These must be uploaded under the "Required Files" tab of the CDMRP eReceipt system.

-VI.
-PROPOSAL REVIEW INFORMATION
+VII.
+INVITED PROPOSAL REVIEW INFORMATION

-A. Proposal Review and Selection Overview
+A. Proposal Review and Selection Overview:

-1. Process: The CDMRP uses a two-tiered review process for proposal evaluation.
+- 1. Process: The CDMRP uses a two-tier review process for proposal evaluation.
 The two tiers are fundamentally different.
 The first tier is a scientific peer review of proposals against established criteria for determination of scientific merit.
-The second tier is a programmatic review of proposals that compares submissions to each other and recommends proposals for funding based on scientific merit as well as overall program goals.

-2. Peer Review: Peer review is conducted by panels organized according to scientific discipline or specialty area.
+The second tier is a programmatic review of proposals that compares submissions to each other and recommends proposals for funding based on scientific merit as well as overall program goals. - 2.
+Peer Review: Peer review is conducted by panels organized according to scientific discipline or specialty area.
 The primary responsibility of the peer review panels is to provide unbiased, expert advice on the scientific/technical merit and relevance of proposals, based upon the review criteria published for each award mechanism.

-Peer review panels are composed of a chair, scientific reviewers, consumer reviewers, and a nonvoting executive secretary.
+Peer review panels are composed of a chair, scientific reviewers, consumer reviewers, and a nonvoting scientific review administrator.
 Scientific reviewers are selected based on their expertise and their experience with scientific peer review.
 Consumer reviewers are nominated by an advocacy or support organization and are selected on the basis of their leadership skills, commitment to advocacy, and interest in science.
 Consumers augment the peer review by bringing the patient perspective to the assessment of science and to the relevance of research.